PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: Back to our talk with Dr. Drews.
 We've talked a lot about bad germs, right?
 There are good germs out there that it’s good to have on our body, on our person, correct?

 DR. DREWS: Absolutely.
 So not all germs are bad, and some germs that live inside of us are really very beneficial.
 They help to break down our nutrients.
 They help to protect us from bad bacteria.
-And so, you know, those bacteria are to have.
+And so, you know, those bacteria are really important to have.

 ZACH: Is it possible to, like, shower too much and get rid of those bacteria?

 DR. DREWS: You know, you can't necessarily shower too much, as far as getting rid of the bacteria.
 But there are people who, you know, obsessively wash their hands and you can, you know, wash or shower too much and that can cause your skin to become dry and cracked.
-And, unfortunately, that can predispose you to more infection and colonization with bacteria because your skin is not forming that normal barrier.
+And, unfortunately, that can predispose you to actually developing more infection and colonization with bacteria because your skin is not forming that normal barrier.
 So, you know, there can be too much of a good thing.
 So, we say usually people should wash your hands, you know, the time that you should wash your hands, you really want to do it like when you walk in the house, when you walk into, you know, someplace new, when you're preparing food, before you prepare the food, after you've prepared food, before you eat, after you eat, after using the restroom, when you're taking care of somebody sick.
 You know, if you're touching your face or your eyes, all of those are good times.
-And really, for most people, those times that you should wash your hands should add up to about, you know, 8 to 10 times a day.
+And really, for most people, all of those times that you should wash your hands should add up to about, you know, 8 to 10 times a day.
 If you find that you're washing your hands more than 10 to 15 times a day, that's probably too much.
 And so, some people, as I said, do have a problem with more compulsive washing.
 And so you might want to, you know, think about that.

 ZACH: And even beyond just the medical part of it — it just dries your hands out, right?